 Vitamin C is one of the most commonly supplemented nutrients.
-Although it is probably best known for its importance to immunity, vitamin C has multiple other functions within the body.
+Although it is probably best known for its importance to immunity, vitamin C research has revealed multiple other functions within the body.

 In the 1920s, vitamin C was first identified by the prospective Nobel laureate Albert Szent-Györgyi from Szeged University in Hungary, who unravelled the role of this essential vitamin for the treatment and prevention of scurvy resulting from vitamin C deficiency.